aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

    server is able to revoke an access token by removing it from storage.
 In the former case, without storing tokens, it may be impossible to revoke tokens without taking additional measures.

 For this reason, revocation of access tokens is optional in this specification, since it may post too significant of a burden for implementers.
 It is not required to revoke access tokens to be able to return a success code to the caller.

+# Authorization Server Metadata

+The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability and policy with respect to Global Token Revocation.

+"global_token_revocation_endpoint":
+: The URL of the authorization server's global token revocation endpoint.

+"global_token_revocation_endpoint_auth_methods_supported":
+: OPTIONAL.
+JSON array containing a list of client authentication methods supported by this introspection endpoint.
+The valid client authentication method values are those registered in the IANA "OAuth Token Endpoint Authentication Methods" registry {{IANA.oauth-parameters}} or those registered in the IANA "OAuth Access Token Types" registry {{IANA.oauth-parameters}}.
+(These values are and will remain distinct, due to Section 7.2.)
+If omitted, the set of supported authentication methods MUST be determined by other means.

 # Security Considerations